juic3b0x/neoterm-packages/CONTRIBUTING.md

 2. **Versioning: if using specific Git commit**

-   `NEOTERM_PKG_VERSION` must contain a commit date in case if you are using specific Git commit.
+   `TERMUX_PKG_VERSION` must contain a commit date in case if you are using specific Git commit.
 Date format should be `YYYY.MM.DD` or `YYYYMMDD`.

    Never use Git hash, branch name or something else that can break version